What commuter is best for me?

 Honda SH 150i

-This has been my daily city bike for the last few months and the longer I ride it the better it feels.
-Coming off the NVX 155 higher speed cornering wasnt confidence inspiring but as time went on it got a lot more sure footed as I changed my riding style to suit it.
-It certainly performs better when you ride it aggressively.
+This has been my daily city bike for the last couple of years and the longer I ride them the better it feels.
+Based on what's available right now I wont change to anything else.
+Coming off the NVX 155 it felt rather strange initially but as I changed my riding style to suit it performs beautifully particularly when ridden a little more aggressively.
 What I really do love about it is its stature.
 Its high ride position helps read the traffic ahead better and the leg room and comfortable seat make it one of the best on the market for longer journeys.
 Far from a cheap bike but if your prepared to shell out the money it holds its value very well so over time works out pretty cost effective for a very nice big scooter.
 For men over 180cm its the king for sure and has no equal carrying the family.

 Honda RSX Wave